Arihany/WinlatorWCPHub/README.md

 > <details>
 >  <summary><b>What exactly is Winlator-Bionic?</b></summary><br>
 >
-> ### Winlator is an Android app created by [brunodev85](https://github.com/brunodev85).
->
-> It runs Windows software inside a glibc-based environment built around Wine and Box64.
-It follows a conservative, tightly integrated design that favors stability, predictable performance, and good behavior on low-end devices over aggressive experimentation.
->
-> ---
->
 > ### Winlator-Bionic is a community fork based on [Pipetto-crypto](https://github.com/Pipetto-crypto)’s project.
 >
 > It runs closer to Android’s native stack, using a more direct Vulkan path that can cut overhead and improve performance on many devices.
 It supports both Box64 and FEXCore/Arm64EC containers and lets users mix and match components such as Wine builds and graphics layers through modular `wcp`.
-The project actively experiments with new features and configurations.
 >
 > ---
 >